jaspergrunion/CSVtoDF/README.md

 Dependencies: https://mvnrepository.com/artifact/org.apache.commons/commons-math3

 Java files:
-- ReadCSV.java: reads in a comma delimited file and creates a 2d string array off of it
+- ReadCSV.java: reads in a comma delimited file and creates a 2d string array from it
-- Dataframe.java - defines a dataframe object off of a 2d string array
+- Dataframe.java - instantiates a dataframe object from a 2d string array
 - CSVtoDF.java - defines main method and shows example object calls

 Dataframe features: